 Using interdisciplinary source material, From Arabia to the Pacific charts this process and draws conclusions as to the factors which made it possible.
-It will invaluable to scholars of prehistory, archaeologists and anthropologists interested in how the human species moved out of Africa and spread throughout Asia.
+It will be invaluable to scholars of prehistory, and archaeologists and anthropologists interested in how the human species moved out of Africa and spread throughout Asia.

 List of Figures

 Chapter 1 Invasion Biology and the Colonisation of Asia

 Chapter 2 The African background: hominins to humans

 Chapter 3 The climatic and environmental background to the human colonisation of Asia